ammarhaider16/cookie-cutter/README.md

 ## Technologies Used

+### Frontend Development
-Frontend Development: The extension’s interface was built using HTML, CSS, and JavaScript, leveraging the Document Object Model (DOM) to dynamically interact with webpage elements and provide real-time cookie analysis.
+The extension’s interface was built using HTML, CSS, and JavaScript, leveraging the Document Object Model (DOM) to dynamically interact with webpage elements and provide real-time cookie analysis.
+### Chrome Scripting
-Chrome Scripting: Using Google Chrome’s scripting API, Cookie Cutter accesses active user cookies on any webpage.
+Using Google Chrome’s scripting API, Cookie Cutter accesses active user cookies on any webpage.
 This allows the extension to retrieve cookie data with minimal permissions, ensuring user trust and security.
-AI Integration with Google Gemini: Google Gemini’s AI capabilities analyze the functions of each cookie, generating clear and concise explanations about their purpose and potential privacy implications.
+### AI Integration with Google Gemini
+Google Gemini’s AI capabilities analyze the functions of each cookie, generating clear and concise explanations about their purpose and potential privacy implications.
 This integration transforms raw data into actionable insights for users.